 It's important to be aware of the health problems men face because we all have men in our life that we care about.
 "Because of its impact on wives, mothers, daughters, and sisters, men's health is truly a family issue."

-Be Well is an employee wellness program provided through the Eastern Highlands Health District with funding from The CT Department of Health.
+Be Well is an employee wellness program provided through the Eastern Highlands Health District with funding from your employer.
 The goal of the program is to make the healthy choice the easy choice.